martinbiix/rs-filemanager/readme.md

 Credits
 ----
-PLUpload - For file upload capability. jCrop - Image cropping
+*PLUpload - For file upload capability.
+*jCrop - Image cropping
-BlockUI - loading overlay
+*BlockUI - loading overlay
-Twitter Bootstrap
+*Twitter Bootstrap
+*Filetype icons
+*FontAwesome

 Without these I could not have made this so quickly.